International rugby league in 2017

+A list of men and women international rugby league matches played throughout 2017 and does not include wheelchair rugby league international matches.
+A † denotes a recognised, but unofficial match that did not contribute to the IRL World Rankings.

-The 2017 international rugby league season started when Hungary played Uruguay in the Western Sydney suburb of Liverpool.
-The season will also include the 2017 Rugby League World Cup which will be held in Australia, New Zealand and Papua New Guinea during October, November and December.
+The season included the 2017 Rugby League World Cup which will be held in Australia, New Zealand and Papua New Guinea during October, November and December.